makamys/NPSObfuscationMapper/README.md

 ```
 Usage: java -jar NPSObfuscationMapper-0.0.jar MCPDIR NPS

-Remaps the obfuscated method names in NPS to deobfuscated ones using the mappings in MCPDIR (which should contain methods.csv)
+Remaps the obfuscated method names in NPS to deobfuscated ones using the mappings in MCPDIR (which should contain methods.csv).
+The output file will have the same name as NPS, with the '-deobf' suffix added.
 ```
 ## Example
 ```